-The trend of peacekeeper deployments to countries with an active armed conflict has been increasing since the turn of the century.
+The trend of peacekeeper deployments to countries with an active armed conflict increase since the turn of the century.

 In 2015, just over half of the 100,000 active peacekeepers were deployed in a country with an active armed conflict, such as Sudan and the Democratic Republic of Congo.

-Fortunately, the rates of attacks on peacekeepers has fallen in the last 25 years, from 1.6 deaths per 1,000 people deployed in 1993, to less than 0.4 since the turn of the century.
+Fortunately, the rates of attacks on peacekeepers fell in the last 25 years, from 1.6 deaths per 1,000 people deployed in 1993, to less than 0.4 since the turn of the century.

-This article was originally published in February 2019, and has been updated to reflect new UN figures.
+We originally published this article in February 2019, and updated it since to reflect new UN figures.